CreatorOS/Incentivize-people-to-own-your-coins/LEARN.md

 It should cost 0 \+ 1 \+ 2.

 Those comfortable with math will quickly spot that this is nothing but the area under the binding curve.
-So to get the price of buying 3 coins, we need to do an integration on this function with the limits : number of coins in circulation before the minting to the number of coins after minting.
+So to get the price of buying 3 coins, we need to do integration on this function with the limits: number of coins in circulation before the minting to the number of coins after minting.

 ![](https://qb-content-staging.s3.ap-south-1.amazonaws.com/public/fb231f7d-06af-4aff-bca3-fd51cb633f77/18f6d287-b5b5-4c58-8c6e-f3b843a41cce.jpg)